Order Flow Trading: How to Read What Indicators Can't

 Most retail futures traders enter based on signals that have already happened: moving average crosses, RSI readings, or closed candle patterns.
 By the time the indicator confirms, the move is half done, and the risk-to-reward is gone.

-Order flow data is constant.
-Delta shifts, absorption, and volume imbalances happen on every bar and at every price throughout the session.
-Trading every signal wastes commissions quickly.
+Order flow data never stops.
+Delta shifts, absorption, and volume imbalances are happening on every bar at every price all session long.
+If you try to trade every interesting read, you'll burn through commissions and attention before lunch.

-The filter is the support or resistance level.
+So you filter.
+The filter is a real level.
 Not a moving average.
-This is a level where real orders are sitting: the overnight high, a cluster of daily highs, a prominent volume node from the prior session.
-These are prices where institutional algorithms have orders staged.
-When the price reaches one of these levels, order flow readings actually mean something.
+A price where actual orders are sitting -- overnight high, a stack of daily highs, a fat volume node from yesterday, prior day VWAP, the developing point of control.
+Those are the prices where the algos already have orders staged.
+When the market gets there, your order flow reads actually carry weight.

 Watch the Delta